joshuaebowling/node-web-scraper/book.md

 4 And there appeared to them Elijah with Moses, and they were talking with Jesus.
 4 Y se les aparecieron Elías y Moisés, los cuales conversaban con Jesús.
 5 And Peter said to Jesus, “Rabbi,[b] it is good that we are here.
 Let us make three tents, one for you and one for Moses and one for Elijah.”
-5 Tomando la palabra, Pedro le dijo a Jesús:
+5 Tomando la palabra, Pedro le dijo a Jesús: ―Rabí, ¡qué bien que estemos aquí!
+Podemos levantar tres albergues: uno para ti, otro para Moisés y otro para Elías.
 6 For he did not know what to say, for they were terrified.
 6 No sabía qué decir, porque todos estaban asustados.
 7 And a cloud overshadowed them, and a voice came out of the cloud, “This is my beloved Son;[c] listen to him.”